devlemire/categorizer/README.md

 ### Summary

 In this step we will be creating our first action type and action creator.

-In this step we will be connecting a component to Redux, creating our first action type/creator, and modifying the reducer to be able to handle the action.
+We'll then update our reducer to handle our first action by returning a brand new state object.

 ### Instructions